Learning Opportunities and Resources

 Travel-Study Tours

-These are usually very short-term events (over Spring Break), which involve travel rather than residential study.
-Students who enroll in study abroad programs maintain their Marshall student status.
+These are usually very short-term events (over Spring Break), which involve service learning rather than academic credit.

 Transfer of Foreign Credits/Grades

-1. Students who plan to study abroad should consult with the Study Abroad Coordinator in the Office of Admissions.
-The coordinator will provide a copy of the procedures for obtaining credit for transfer courses and the Study Abroad Approval Form.
+- Students who plan to study abroad should consult with the Study Abroad Coordinator in the Office of Study Abroad.
+The coordinator will provide information on how to apply, including the paperwork necessary for Study Abroad.

-• Students can earn up to 3 hours of international (IR) study credit toward graduation requirements.
+- Students can earn up to 3 hours of International (IR) attributes toward graduation requirements.

 Steps to Prepare

-2. Gather information—find program materials in the Office of International Student Services located in Old Main 321.
+- Gather information—find program materials in the Office of Study Abroad located in Old Main 105.
 Estimate costs - talk with parents, the Financial Aid Office and the Study Abroad Coordinator.

-3. Decide on a program—semester, summer, or a full year.
-Decide on a country and on what language you may need.
+- Decide on a program—semester, semester break, or a full year.
+Decide on a country and on what prerequisites you may need.

-4. Consult often with the Study Abroad Coordinator and faculty.
-They can offer insightful tips and pre-departure orientation.
+- Consult often with the Study Abroad Coordinator and academic advisor.
+They can offer insightful tips.

 Testing Center